 We make every effort in answering your questions.
 Below is a list of those questions we are frequently asked.
 Please consult these before contacting us.
 Click on a question below to reveal its answer.

-As well as a high level of efficiency, LED Light Bulbs will be able to provide you with a fantastic lamp life.
-LED Light Bulbs will be able to offer you an extended lamp life which make them even greater value for the 'green' consumer who is looki...Read More »
+As well as a high level of efficiency, LED light bulbs will be able to provide you with a fantastic lamp life.
+LED Light Bulbs will be able to offer you an extended lamp life which make them even greater value for the 'green' consumer who is looking …Read More »

 Replacing wattage as the standard unit of brightness, Lumens is a new measure introduced with the arrival of energy saving and LED Light Bulbs.
 This was due to these types of bulbs being able to emit the same amount of light as conventional equivalents, with a greatly reduced power consumption.